 On P264L47:

-Note that users with BCC encoding shall also use the common and a parameters as in Equation (26-86)
+Note that users with BCC encoding shall also use the common and pre-FEC padding parameters as in Equation (26-87)

 Proposed change 10: 26.3.11.5.5 Encoding process for an HE trigger based PPDU

 Discussion: “For an HE trigger-based PPDU with BCC encoding, follow the HE SU PPDU padding and encoding process as introduced in 25.3.10.1.1 (pre-FEC padding process)" The clause for pre-FEC padding process is 26.3.11.2.
 In addition, the naming for 26.3.11.2 is confusing.
 It should be named as pre-FEC padding process instead of pre-FEC encoding process since it only involves padding process instead of encoding process.